Red Dead Online: Post-release reception

 Kotakus Zwiezen considered the October 2020 Halloween update "disappointing" due to the lack of memorable or significant content.
 He criticized the December update, perceiving Rockstar's favoritism to Grand Theft Auto Online.
 The update received similar criticism from several players, who felt it was lacking in content and rewards.
 Conversely, Zwiezen considered the February 2021 solo missions to be an improvement as it alleviated concerns of dealing with other players.
-In March 2021, Alex Avard of GamesRadar+ wrote Red Dead Online could "reach its true potential" if it continued to build upon the momentum of the previous year, though noted the monetization system remained unbalanced.
-In July, Polygons Marshall felt Blood Money was suitable for regular players, but noted the lack of regular updates was "frustrating" due to the game's potential.
-Rion Duncan of Screen Rant felt the Blood Money missions were too similar to stranger missions, criticizing the lack of preparatory gameplay for the heists as seen in Grand Theft Auto Online.
-Otto Kratky of Digital Trends praised Blood Money and wrote, unlike with previous updates, Rockstar was "finally appealing to those Old West clichés" and setting the game in the right direction.
-In December, PC Gamers Lauren Morton expressed disappointment at the lack of activity compared to Rockstar's other projects throughout the year, though noted it "remains as expansive and gorgeous as ever".
+In March, Alex Avard of GamesRadar+ wrote Red Dead Online could "reach its true potential" if it continued to build upon the momentum of the previous year, though noted the monetization system remained unbalanced.
+In July, Polygons Marshall felt Blood Money was suitable for regular players but found the lack of regular updates "frustrating" due to the game's potential.
+Screen Rants Rion Duncan felt Blood Money were too similar to stranger missions, criticizing the lack of preparatory gameplay for the heists as seen in Grand Theft Auto Online.
+Digital Trendss Otto Kratky praised Blood Money and wrote, unlike with previous updates, Rockstar was "finally appealing to those Old West clichés" and setting the game in the right direction.

+Final updates

+In December 2021, PC Gamers Lauren Morton expressed disappointment at the lack of activity compared to Rockstar's other projects, though noted it "remains as expansive and gorgeous as ever".
 The January 2022 update—bonus rewards for existing missions—led to some backlash from players as they considered it "low effort" and described the game as "dead" due to the lack of new content; it was compared to Grand Theft Auto Online, which received major updates throughout 2021, while Red Dead Onlines most recent Blood Money update was considered lackluster in comparison.
 An online fan campaign ensued; the hashtag #SaveRedDeadOnline trended on Twitter, with over 18,000 tweets.
-When a new Grand Theft Auto Online mode was released without an announcement, Kotakus Zwiezen partly attributed Rockstar's silence to the fan campaign.
-Rockstar's social media posts were met with responses in support of the campaign, and some employees were reportedly spammed with abuse.
-In May, Take-Two's chief executive officer, Strauss Zelnick, said the companies had "heard the frustration".
-On July 13, players hosted in-game funerals to mark one year since the last major update and to mourn Rockstar's withdrawal of development resources; players met at in-game graveyards and cemeteries to capture photographs and drink alcohol.
+When a new Grand Theft Auto Online mode was released without an announcement, Kotakus Zwiezen partly attributed Rockstar's silence to the campaign.
+Rockstar's social media posts were met with responses regarding the campaign, and some employees were spammed with abuse.

+In May, Zelnick said the companies had "heard the frustration".
+On July 13, 2022, players hosted in-game funerals to mark one year since the last major update and to mourn Rockstar's withdrawal of development resources; players met at in-game graveyards and cemeteries to capture photographs and drink alcohol.
 TheGamers Stacey Henley was disappointed by Rockstar's decision but found it inevitable as the game was "forced to live in the shadow" of Grand Theft Auto Online; she felt it was "never going to be" good and concluded "real closure ... is all we can ask for".
-Players and community members criticized Rockstar for its false promises and missed opportunities despite the game's success relative to non-Rockstar games.
-Many players and communities remained committed to continuing their activities despite the lack of major updates.
+Rock Paper Shotguns Mark Warren thought it demonstrated that imitating Grand Theft Auto Online did not guarantee success.
+Players and community members criticized Rockstar for its false promises and missed opportunities despite the game's success relative to non-Rockstar games, and many remained committed to continuing their activities despite the lack of major updates.